yidianyiko/ticktick-mcp-v2/README.md

 ## Project Purpose

-This project addresses two key challenges in the current TickTick MCP landscape:

-1. **Complex Authentication**: The v1 interface requires overly complex authentication methods, which are not as straightforward as direct username/password authentication.
+1. **Easy Authentication**: Direct username/password authentication.

-2. **Limited API Functionality**: The official v1 API interfaces provide limited functionality and make it cumbersome to implement more complex features.
-For example, other TickTick MCP implementations cannot even retrieve tasks from the Inbox.
+2. **Rich API Functionality**: The v2 interfaces easy to implement more complex features.
+For example, other v1 TickTick interface cannot even retrieve tasks from the Inbox.

 ## Features